Mandie

 The Mandie books are a children's historical mystery series written by Lois Gladys Leppard.
 There are forty novels in the main series and eight in the junior series, along with several special books.
-The story starts around the year 1900 when Mandie finds a mystery to solve with her friends like Joe Woodard and Celia Hamilton.
-The setting is mostly in North Carolina in the early 20th century, although Mandie and her friends travel to Charleston, Washington, D.C., Europe and New York City throughout the series.
+The story starts around the year 1900 when Mandie finds a mystery to solve with her friends, most frequently Joe Woodard and Celia Hamilton.
+The main setting is North Carolina in the early 20th century, although Mandie and her friends travel to Charleston, Washington, D.C., Europe and New York City throughout the series.

 The series was successful; by 2001, more than six million Mandie books had been sold.
 Leppard said that she could write a Mandie book in two weeks, barring any interruptions.
 A direct-to-video film based on the first book, Mandie and the Secret Tunnel, was produced in 2009, starring Lexi Johnson and Dean Jones.

 Background

-Mandie was born on June 6, 1888 and grew up in a log cabin in Swain County, North Carolina, with her beloved father Jim Shaw, her stepmother Etta, and her stepsister Irene.
+Mandie was born on June 6, 1888 and grew up in a log cabin in Swain County, North Carolina, with her father Jim Shaw, her stepmother Etta, and her stepsister Irene.
 She knew nothing about her family background until her father died.
 Mandie was soon sent away to live with the Brysons to take care of their baby son.
-Then her father's old friend, Ned Sweetwater, a Cherokee, came to take her away from the family who treated her cruelly and escorted her to the home of her uncle, John Shaw, who Mandie had never seen.
+Then her father's old friend, Ned Sweetwater, a Cherokee Indian, came to take her away from the family who treated her cruelly.
+He brought her to the home of her father's brother, John Shaw, who Mandie had never met and knew little of.

 In Mandie and the Secret Tunnel, Mandie is reunited with her birth mother, Elizabeth, in Franklin, North Carolina.
 She learns the truth about her history that her paternal grandmother was Cherokee.
-Mandie is proud of her Cherokee heritage, and Mandie soon meets many new friends among the Cherokee people.
-However several times throughout the series she meets people who tease her because she is part Native American.
+Mandie is immensely proud of her Cherokee heritage, and she soon makes many friends among the Cherokee people.
+However, several times throughout the series Mandie is teased for her heritage.

-Many of the books in the series are spent in Cherokee, North Carolina, where she stays with her uncle and always manages to find a mystery to solve.
+Many of the books in the series are spent in Cherokee, North Carolina, where she stays with her uncle, always managing to find a mystery to solve.
 In Mandie and the Cherokee Treasure, she finds a cave with gold that belonged to a Cherokee warrior.
 She gives the gold to the Cherokees to help them build a new hospital.
 In Mandie and the Forbidden Attic, Mandie attends Miss Heathwood's Boarding School for Girls in Asheville, North Carolina where she is taught how to act like a lady of high society.

-In the last published novel, New Horizons (2006), Mandie and her friends attend college at College of Charleston Ladies' College in Charleston, South Carolina, where Mandie majors in business administration and minor in English literature and visual art.
+In the last published novel, New Horizons (2006), Mandie and her friends attend college at College of Charleston Ladies' College in Charleston, South Carolina.
+There Mandie pursues a major in business administration and a minor in English literature and visual art.
 New Horizons is called the "Book One" of the Mandie: Her College Days series, but was the only one to be published before the author's death.